MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-working-with-media-on-records.md

 ## Automatic deletion of unused Media objects

-When a table record that contains a media object is deleted, the OnDelete trigger gets the media or media set's ID, and uses the ID to look for other references to the media object from the same field index in the same table.
-If no other references are found, the media object is assumed to be unreferenced and it is deleted.
-The runtime will not look in all tables in the database to see if a media object is referenced elsewhere, because doing this would decrease performance and result in costly SQL table scans.
+When a table record that contains a media object is deleted, the OnDelete trigger gets the media or media set's ID.
+It then uses the ID to look for other references to the media object from the same field index in the same table.
+If no other references are found, the media object is assumed to be unreferenced and it's deleted.
+The runtime won't look in all tables in the database to see if a media object is referenced elsewhere, because doing so would lower performance and result in costly SQL table scans.
 If media objects are to be shared between tables, they should be shared through a reference table or by sharing the media set field content as described in the next section.

 ## Sharing Media objects between different tables

-To maintain data integrity related to media object, it’s important to notice that the Media and MediaSet data types are complex data types that are referenced by an ID.
+To maintain data integrity that's related to media object, it’s important to notice that the Media and MediaSet data types are complex data types, which are referenced by an ID.
 The ID is stored in the record field that contains the media object.
-If a simple copy operation is performed to copy the media object from one media set field to another, the ID is copied to the new field.
-However, the application does not know that the media object is referenced in two different fields, which causes issues when a row that contains the media ID is deleted.
+If a simple copy operation is done to copy the media object from one media set field to another, the ID is copied to the new field.
+But the application doesn't know that the media object is referenced in two different fields, which causes issues when a row that contains the media ID is deleted.

 To avoid unintentionally deleting referenced media objects, media sharing should be done by using the INSERT method to insert the media (by its ID) into the new media set field.
-This will create the correct (new) MediaSet records in the system tables, which means that the media object in one field will not be deleted if media object in the other field is deleted.
+Using the INSERT method will create the correct (new) MediaSet records in the system tables.
+The media object in one field won't be deleted if the media object in the other field is deleted.

 ### Example